Omashola's 5-month old baby starts swimming lessons, gets his body massaged

 PAY ATTENTION: You can save a live of girl at risk.
 Donate to Legit Charity on Patreon.
 Your support matters!

-Big Brother Naija (BBNaija) Forget Wahala star, Omashola Oburoh, took his love for his 5-month-old son, Eyetemi Daniel to another level and Nigerians can't stop talking about it.
+Big Brother Naija (BBNaija) star, Omashola Oburoh, took his love for his 5-month-old son, Eyetemi Daniel to another level and Nigerians can't stop talking about it.

 The reality star shared a video of himself giving the young Eyitemi big treats as he enrolled him in a swimming class.